 Throughout the course of our lives, we find ourselves struggling against ourselves.
-Most of us either want to run away or escape from the struggle, or worse yet, yield to these pulls (as has the man currently occupying the oval office).
+Most of us either want to run away or escape from the struggle, or worse yet, yield to these pulls.

 Trials and tests in God's eyes are a positive thing.
 Peter and James tell us to rejoice in our trials, insisting that the genuineness of our faith, being made more precious than gold that perishes though it is tested by fire (I Peter 1:6).
 James has reminded us that we should rejoice when we fall into various trials, adding that the testing (the refining, the shaping) of our faith produces patience.